Britain extends commitment to NATO reassurance in Eastern Europe

 The British government has repeatedly come under pressure from lawmakers both in its own Conservatives and the opposition Labour Party, to commit to maintaining military spending at NATO’s target of 2 percent of gross domestic product.

-Fallon has declined to commit beyond the current financial year, saying it will depend on the outcome of a defense spending review which is under way.
+Fallon has declined to commit beyond the current financial year, saying it will depend on the outcome of a defence spending review which is under way.

-The Sunday Telegraph, citing military insiders, reported that as part of that review defense companies were preparing to submit plans for a 2 billion pound deal to replace Britain’s Nimrod maritime patrol aircraft, which were scrapped during the last round of defense cuts in 2010.
+The Sunday Telegraph, citing military insiders, reported that as part of that review defence companies were preparing to submit plans for a 2 billion pound deal to replace Britain’s Nimrod maritime patrol aircraft, which were scrapped during the last round of defence cuts in 2010.
+(Reporting by Kylie MacLellan; Editing by Hugh Lawson)